neanderf/imersao-azureexpert-online/README.md

     |Tags| project: azureexpert |
     | | |

-1. Repeat and create the Resources groups name "RGNAME-NETWORKING" and "RGNAME-STORAGE".
+1. Repeat and create the Resources groups name "RG-TAE-Networks" and "RG-TAE-Storage".

 1. Click **Review + Create** and then click **Create**.